 February 10, 2014 - President Abdu Rabu Mansour Hadi approves making Yemen a federal state consisting of six regions: two in the south, and four in the more populated north.

-April 22, 2014 - Yemeni officials say that at least 65 suspected al Qaeda militants in the Arabian Peninsula were killed in a combination of recent firefights and U.S. assisted drone strikes in a multi-day operation which involved ground combat and drone strikes.
+April 22, 2014 - Yemeni officials say that at least 65 suspected al Qaeda in the Arabian Peninsula (AQAP) militants were killed in a combination of recent firefights and U.S. assisted drone strikes in a multi-day operation which involved ground combat and drone strikes.
 The officials say the United States assisted in the ground operation but did not take part in combat.
 The United States did not comment, however CIA drones are suspected to have targeted the al Qaeda fighters, weapons locations and a training camp.

 September 21, 2014 - President Hadi, a powerful rebel group and representatives of major political parties sign an "immediate ceasefire, ending all forms of violence," according to a written statement.
 The U.N.-brokered deal ends a month of tense protests by Houthis, anti-government protestors, that essentially halted life in Sanaa, the capital, and resulted in hundreds of people being killed or injured.
 Also, Prime Minister Mohammed Salem Basindwa submits his resignation.